 Section 5(a).
-Medical services and supplies provided by physicians and other health care professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Under Standard Option, the calendar year deductible is \$750 per person (\$1500 per family).
-The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies.

-Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Medical services and supplies provided by physicians and other health care professionals care prof Important things you should keep in mind about t these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care.
+A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. • Under Standard Option, the calendar year dedu enrollment, or \$1,500 per Self and Family enroll certain benefits in this Section.
+We added notes the year deductible applies.
+Be sure to read Section 4, Your costs for covered se sharing works.
+Also read Section 9 about coordinate Medicare.
+Benefit Description You pay Note: The calendar year deductible applies to certain S throughout this brochure to show whe biagnostic and treatment services tandard Option benefits in this Section.
+We added notes n the calendar year deductible applies.
+Professional services of physicians \$20 per primary care physician (PCP) office visit • In physician's office \$35 per Specialist (SCP) office visit Office medical consultations Second surgical opinion Advance care planning • Injection or infusion of select injectible drugs that are part of the medical benefit.
+Note: A list of these drugs can be provided through the Customer Services Department at 800-447-4000 \$150 copay per injection or infusion up to \$1,500 OOP Maximum per calendar year.
+Professional services of physicians 20% after deductible During a hospital stay • In a skilled nursing facility elehealth services • Telemonitoring services (Blue tooth scales in members' homes) for members with Heart Failure No charge • Interactive Voice Response (IVR) after hospital discharge for members with targeted conditions to assist with transitions of care management up to 30-45 day period following discharge with transitions of care management up to 30-45 day

-Medicare.

 Benefit Description You pay

-Note: The calendar year deductible applies to certain S throughout this brochure to show whe tandard Option benefits in this Section.
-We added notes n the calendar year deductible applies.

-Diagnostic and treatment services

-Professional services of physicians \$20 per primary care physician (PCP) office visit

-• In physician's office \$35 per Specialist (SCP) office visit

-Office medical consultations

-Second surgical opinion

-• At home

-Injection or infusion of select injectible drugs that are part of the medical benefit.
-Note: A list of these drugs can be provided through the Customer Services Department at 800-447-4000 \$100 copay per injection or infusion up to \$1500 OOP Maximum per calendar year.

-Professional services of physicians 20% after deductible

-During a hospital stay

-• In a skilled nursing facility

 Lab, X-ray and other diagnostic tests

 Tests, such as: 20% after deductible

 Blood tests

 • Urinalysis

-• Pathology
+Pathology

 • X-rays

-• CAT Scans/MRI
+CAT Scans/MRI

 • Ultrasound

 Electrocardiogram and EEG

-Benefit Description You pay Preventive care, adult Routine physical every 12 months which includes routine screenings such as: \$20 PCP or \$35 SCP copayment if office visit is required to receive services otherwise nothing Total Blood Cholesterol Colorectal Cancer Screening, including - Fecal occult blood test - Sigmoidoscopy screening - Colonoscopy screening Pulmonary Function Test Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older \$20 PCP or \$35 SCP copayment if office visit is required to receive services, otherwise Nothing Well woman care; including, but not limited to: Nothing Routine pap test Human papillomavirus testing for women age 30 and up once every three years Annual counseling for sexually transmitted infections Annual counseling and screening for human immune- deficiency virus Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence Routine mammogram (with or without clinical breast examination) - covered for women age 35 and older, as follows: Nothing • From age 35 through 39, one during this five year period • From age 40 and older, one every calendar year Routine immunizations, limited to: \$20 PCP or \$35 SCP copayment if office visit is required to Tetanus-diphtheria (Td) booster - once every 10 years, ages 19 and over (except as provided for under Childhood immunizations) receive services otherwise nothing Influenza vaccine, annually Pneumococcal vaccine, age 65 and older Note: A complete list of preventive care services recommended under the USPSTF is available online at http://www.uspreventiveservicestaskforce.org/uspstf/uspsabrecs.htm .
-Not covered: Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, or travel.
-All charges
+Preventive care, adult

+Routine physical every 12 months which includes routine screenings such as: \$20 PCP or \$35 SCP copayment if office visit is required to receive services otherwise nothing

+Total Blood Cholesterol

+Colorectal Cancer Screening, including

+- Fecal occult blood test

+- Sigmoidoscopy screening

+- Colonoscopy screening

+Pulmonary Function Test

+Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older \$20 PCP or \$35 SCP copayment if office visit is required to receive services, otherwise Nothing

+Well woman care; including, but not limited to: Nothing

+Routine Pap test

+• Human papillomavirus testing for women age 30 and up once every three years

+Annual counseling for sexually transmitted infections

+Annual counseling and screening for human immune- deficiency virus

+Contraceptive methods and counseling

+• Screening and counseling for interpersonal and domestic violence

+Routine mammogram (with or without clinical breast examination) - covered for women age 35 and older, as follows: Nothing

+• From age 35 through 39, one during this five year period

+• From age 40 and older, one every calendar year

+Routine immunizations, limited to: \$20 PCP or \$35 SCP copayment if office visit is required to

+Tetanus-diphtheria (Td) booster - once every 10 years, ages 19 and over (except as provided for under Childhood immunizations) receive services otherwise nothing

+Influenza vaccine, annually

+Pneumococcal vaccine, age 65 and older